Read or buy our book, Build: Elements of an Effective Software Organization →

 Reviewing where our time goes

-The Investment Distribution view has been an extremely useful tool for our team.
+The investment balance view has been an extremely useful tool for our team.
 By setting up rules to automatically link issues and pull requests to investment categories, we can quickly and accurately see the general themes of where our engineering time goes.

 For our team, the biggest problem has been maintaining enough focus on building new features.
 As engineers, we often gravitate towards making the code nicer to work with (increase productivity) and sometimes lose focus on the customer-facing goals.
 This view helps us see when the balance is slipping, and has allowed us to course correct to ensure that we're also shipping new features to customers.